jfroelich/rss-reader/src/poll-notes.md

 # TODO

 * Document functions with comments
-* Figure out why I am seeing log messages like the following: Refused to load the script '<some url>' because it violates the following Content Security Policy directive: "script-src 'self'".
-My understanding is that fetch does not do this as a result of calling response.text(), that DOMParser.parseFromString does not do this, and that I am removing <script> tags with scrubby.
-So how in the hell does it show up?
-One of my assumptions is wrong.
-It is either due to recent code changes, because this was not happening before, or because of undocumented changes in Chrome's behavior.
 * regarding addEntryToDb, deprecate in favor of put, and after moving sanitization and default props out, maybe make a helper function
 * ensure entries added by putEntryInDb, if not have id, have unread flag and